Back to blog

 Fortunately, there are alternative ways to purchase wholesale connectivity.

-Mobile virtual network aggregators (MVNAs) buy wholesale mobile and data services from MNOs and sell them to MVNOs.
+A Mobile Virtual Network Aggregator (MVNA) buys wholesale mobile and data services from MNOs and sells them to MVNOs.
 Because MVNAs buy connectivity in bulk, they can sell it for a better price than smaller MVNOs will get by going direct to an MNO.

 While buying connectivity from an MVNA may save your company money versus buying direct from an MNO, MVNAs still require upfront volume commitments, and integration with legacy MVNA systems will take time and require dedicated engineering support.

-Mobile virtual network enablers (MVNEs) supply network infrastructure and operational support systems to MVNOs.
+Mobile Virtual Network Enablers (MVNEs) supply operational and business support systems to MVNOs.
 Examples of services that MVNEs provide include:

-2. Billing and CRM solutions: Managing billing and customer relationships can be resource-intensive without proper software.
-MVNEs provide billing and CRM tools designed to streamline the customer experience.
+1. Billing and CRM solutions: Managing billing and customer relationships can be resource-intensive without proper software.
+MVNEs provide telecom billing software and telecom CRM tools designed to streamline the customer experience.

 Within the telecom industry, the operational systems that MVNEs supply are known collectively as OSS and BSS.

 Gigs was designed to tackle this problem.
-Our platform provides everything you need to launch and scale a mobile service on a global scale via a single API integration.
+Our platform provides everything you need to launch a mobile service on a global scale via a single integration.
 From multi-carrier wholesale connectivity to billing, subscription management, compliance and more.

-A mobile virtual network operator (MVNO) is a company that sells talk, text, and data to everyday consumers.
-Unlike MNOs, MVNOs do not own the wireless network infrastructure, and instead purchase wholesale connectivity directly from MNOs or from other third parties.
+A Mobile Virtual Network Operator (MVNO) is a company that sells talk, text, and data to everyday consumers.
+Bit, unlike MNOs, MVNOs do not own the wireless network infrastructure, and instead purchase wholesale connectivity directly from MNOs or from other third parties.

-By outsourcing the technical, operational and regulatory complexities of running a wireless service, MVNOs can concentrate on creating a compelling brand, developing innovative offerings, and delivering exceptional experiences to their customers.
+By outsourcing the technical, operational and regulatory complexities of running a wireless service, these "white label MVNOs" can concentrate on creating a compelling brand, developing innovative offerings, and delivering exceptional experiences to their customers.

 The MVNO business model has enabled multiple brands, including Mint Mobile, Cricket Wireless and Consumer Cellular to amass millions of customers.